Updated on February 11th, 2019 by Bob Ciura

-The Dividend Aristocrats are the dividend “cream of the crop”, but even Dividend Aristocrats encounter challenges from time to time.
+The Dividend Aristocrats are the “cream of the crop”, but even Dividend Aristocrats encounter challenges from time to time.

-The Dividend Aristocrats are a group of 51 companies in the S&P 500 Index, with 25+ consecutive years of dividend increases.
+The Dividend Aristocrats are a group of 57 stocks in the S&P 500 Index, with 25+ consecutive years of dividend increases.

 Cardinal Health is currently challenged by falling pharmaceutical prices.
 This has caused the stock to lose approximately 19% of its value year-to-date.

 However, the company has increased its dividend for 33 years in a row.
 Its most recent increase was a 3% hike on May 9th, 2018.

 It can continue to raise its dividend, because it still generates more than enough cash flow to support annual increases.
 While it has encountered tougher competition recently, the company is still highly profitable, and is making progress in its turnaround initiatives.

 Cardinal Health stock looks like a bargain due to its low valuation, growth potential, and 3.6% dividend yield.

 Cardinal Health was founded in 1971.
 Today, it is a giant in the healthcare supply industry.
 It has approximately 50,000 employees, operates in over 40 countries, and generates annual revenue of approximately $137 billion.

 The company has two operating segments: Pharmaceutical and Medical.
 The Pharmaceutical segment is by far the company’s largest, as it represents nearly 90% of total revenue.

 The pharmaceutical segment distributes branded and generic drugs and consumer products.
 It distributes these products to hospitals and other healthcare providers.
 The medical segment distributes medical, surgical, and laboratory products to hospitals, surgery centers, clinical laboratories, and other service centers.